 The District reports unearned revenue and deferred/unavailable revenue on its financial statements.
 Deferred/unavailable revenues arise when a potential revenue does not meet both the measurable and available criteria for recognition in the current period, under the modified accrual basis of accounting.
 Unearned revenue arises when a revenue is measurable but not earned under the accrual basis of accounting.
-Unearned revenues also arise when resources are received by the District before it has a legal claim to them or prior to the provision of services, as when grant monies are received prior to the incurrence of qualifying expenditures.
+Unearned revenues also arise when resources are received by the District before it has a legal claim to them or prior to the provision of services, as when grant monies are d.
+Measurement Focus, Basis of Accounting and Financial Statement Presentation (Continued)

+received prior to the incurrence of qualifying expenditures.
 In subsequent periods, when both revenue recognition criteria are met, or when the District has a legal claim to the resources, the liability and deferred inflows of resource for unearned and deferred/unavailable revenue are removed from the financial statements and revenue is recognized.